Dr. Marc Garneau

 Dr. Garneau joined the Canadian Navy in 1965 and became a Combat Systems Engineer.
 He first served aboard HMCS Algonquin (DDH 283) from 1974 until 1976.
 From there he became an instructor with the Canadian Forces Fleet School in Halifax, Nova Scotia.
 He worked at National Defence Headquarters in Ottawa from 1977 to 1980 and with the Naval Engineering Unit from 1980 to 1982.
 He was promoted to the rank of Commander in 1983.

 In 1992-93 Dr. Garneau underwent further training to become a mission specialist.
-He worked as CAPCOM for a number of shuttle flights and was on two further flights himself – mission STS-77 (May 19-29, 1996) and mission STS-97 to the International Space Station (November 30-December 11, 2000).
+He worked as CAPCOM for a number of shuttle flights and was on two further flights himself – mission STS-77 (May 19 to 29, 1996) and mission STS-97 to the International Space Station (November 30 to December 11, 2000).
 He has logged almost 678 hours in space and is now retired as an astronaut.

 In 2001 he was appointed Executive Vice-President of the Canadian Space Agency and became its President in November of the same year.
 In 2003, Dr. Garneau was made a Companion of the Order of Canada, Canada’s highest civilian honour (he was appointed as an Officer in 1984).